jeeeem/nvim/README.md

   - return only one table per method call
 - Airline
   - Add devicons to buffers
+- Built in spell checker
+  - learn how it works in vim

 #### Custom Snippets
 - .justfile